Course

 Deleting a Branch after the PULL Request is Merged

-• You need to click 'Closed' to see the lists of all the PULL Requests that you've made, but there is only one at the moment which needs to be selected.
+You need to click Closed to see the lists of all the PULL Requests that you've made, but there is only one at the moment that needs to be selected.
 It is the one related to your branch that you want to delete.

 The owner of the repository can view all the commits, pull request, etc., made by collaborators and others.
 The changes made by someone can be significant, quick fixes for a bug, errors, etc., and are added to the project.